 obtaining accounting forms,

-resolving S8 and S08 computer alerts which result in 30-day suspensions while payee information is developed for direct payment when appropriate.
+resolving S8 and S08 alerts which result in 30-day suspensions while payee information is developed for direct payment when appropriate.
 (For more information on direct payment development, see GN 00504.105),

-developing any periodic accounting reports, which cannot be approved by the data operations center or the processing service center, and
+developing any periodic accounting reports, which cannot be generated by the Wilkes-Barre Data Operations Center (WBDOC), and

 processing Title II, Title XVI, and concurrent non-responder accounting cases (“150-day list” and “180-day list”.
 For more information on non-responder cases, see GN 00605.085).

-C. The role of the processing service center
+C. The role of Program Service Center (PSC)

-The processing service center (PSC) has responsibility for all payee actions that the FO cannot process.
+The PSC has responsibility for Title II payee actions that the FO cannot process.
 PSC responsibilities include:

 sending Title II manual notices designated by the FO,

 resolving the PSC S8 suspension alerts,

-resolving discrepancies and omissions on the periodic accounting reports, and
+resolving discrepancies and omissions on the annual and final accounting reports, and

 processing Title II non-responder accounting cases (“third alerts”).